ompl/omplapp/doc/markdown/webapp.md

         ompl_webapp

-On OS X, the following steps get the Web App can be installed and launched using [Macports](http://macPorts.org) with these commands:
+On macOS, the following steps get the Web App can be installed and launched using [Macports](http://macPorts.org) with these commands:

     sudo port install ompl +app
     sudo port load redis